threefoldfoundation/threefold_data/content/blog/digibyte_threefold/digibyte_threefold.md

 title: DigiByte integrates with ThreeFold’s decentralized Grid
 tags: [partner, news, tech]
 image: ./digibyte&threefold.jpeg
-image_caption: DigiByte integrates with ThreeFold’s decentralized Grid
+image_caption: DigiByte
-excerpt: The [DigiByte Foundation](https://digibytefoundation.io/) and the [ThreeFold Foundation](https://threefold.io) are aligned – both focused on values, working towards their visions and missions in creating a truly decentralized, equal, and sustainable world that empowers humanity.
+excerpt: The DigiByte Foundation and the ThreeFold Foundation are aligned – both focused on values, working towards their visions and missions in creating a truly decentralized, equal, and sustainable world that empowers humanity.
 Doing good for the planet is at the core of both organizations' DNA.
 authors: [sacha_oobegadoo]
-created: 2020-5-22
+created: 2020-05-22
 ---